 Just how a warm heating pad helps menstrual cramps or a backache, heat will help relax those muscles, and alleviate discomfort.

-Did you have many Braxton Hicks contractions during your pregnancy?
-Tell me in the comments!
+Are you experiencing Braxton Hicks?
+Or was this common during your pregnancy?
+Tell me about your experience in the comments!